-Why do we hand out free bike helmets every year?
-Because many children who ride bikes suffer severe head injuries simply by not wearing helmets, or by not wearing properly fitted helmets.
+Sinas Dramis Law Firm and our various community partners distribute free bike helmets in Lansing because many children suffer severe head injuries in bike accidents simply by not wearing helmets at all, or by not wearing properly fitted helmets.

-Unfortunately, not every family can afford bike helmets for their children, and many kids also refuse to wear them.
-In response, the Sinas Dramis Law firm, along with the Origami Brain Injury Rehabilitation Center, the Michigan Association for Justice and WLAJ television, established the Lids for Kids event as a way to get much-needed bike helmets to kids.
+Unfortunately, not every family can afford to purchase bike helmets and many kids simply refuse to wear them.
+In response, the Sinas Dramis Law Firm, along with the Origami Brain Injury Rehabilitation Center, the Brain Injury Association of Michigan, Michigan Association for Justice, WLAJ and WLNS, established Lids for Kids as a way to get much-needed bike helmets to kids.